Gender Studies

 Thomas J. Schoeneman.
 Professor of psychology.
 Personality, abnormal psychology, internships.
 PhD 1979, MS 1974, BA 1973 State University of New York at Buffalo.

 Jessica D. Starling.
-Associate professor of religious studies, chair of the department of Religious Studies.
-East Asian religions, Buddhism.
+Associate professor of religious studies and department chair.
+East Asian Religions, Buddhism.
 PhD 2012, MA 2006 University of Virginia.
 BA 2000 Guilford College.

 Cara Tomlinson.
 Associate professor of art.
 Painting.
 MFA 1993 University of Oregon.
 BA 1986 Bennington College.